masaya-sasaki/beat-recommender2/README.md

 ### Deployment to Vercel
 I used Vercel to deploy and host this Next.js app.

+### Writing Custom Hooks
+In order to use the Spotify Web Playback SDK and allow access to the player instance across the app, created my first custom hook which receives a callback function to get access token and then adds the spotify web player sdk script and initialize a player instance using the access token and returns information and updates about the state of the connected player instance through a combination of useState, useEffect, and useRef.
+The hook returns the player instance, information about whether the instance is ready to connect, and device id which is needed to use the web player api.

+### AJAX
+Uses fetch API and axios to make API requests to the Spotify API and Next.js APIs.

 ## Upcoming Features (Updates!)
  - Custom Hooks